Candice-Leigh-King/our-whereabouts-website/_posts/Mexico/2021-05-03-holbox-mexicos-hidden-gem.md

   - _section-type: blog-textarea
     textarea_html: >-
       <p>Holbox is a little piece of heaven for those of you debating whether or
-      not to go visit I highly recommend you do.<br />During the rainy season it is a bit problematic on this island since they do not have cars, only mini golfs, and these mini golfs aren't used during the rain since the roads over there get way too muddy, and it ruins the mini golf engines on top of all that the mosquitoes come out and eat you alive when it rains, so it is no fun.</p>
+      not to go visit I highly recommend you do.</p><p>During the rainy season it is a bit problematic on this island since they do not have cars, only mini golfs, and these mini golfs aren't used during the rain since the roads over there get way too muddy, and it ruins the mini golf engines on top of all that the mosquitoes come out and eat you alive when it rains, so it is no fun.</p>
   - _section-type: map
     description: make sure to set width to 100%, height to 350 and style to border 2
     heading: Holbox, Mexico